Lectins are a type of protein found in all forms of life, including the food you eat.

-This article reviews six foods that are particularly high in lectins, and explains how you can make sure they don't reduce your nutrient absorption.
+This article reviews 6 foods that are particularly high in lectins and explains how you can make sure they don't reduce your nutrient absorption.

-Lectins are a kind of protein that can bind to sugar.
+Lectins are a type of protein that can bind to sugar.

-They're sometimes referred to as antinutrients, since they can reduce the body's ability to absorb nutrients.
-Lectins are thought to have evolved as a natural defense in plants, essentially as a toxin that deters animals from eating the plants ().
+They're sometimes referred to as antinutrients.
+Animal studies suggest that certain lectins can reduce the body's ability to absorb nutrients.
+Lectins are thought to have evolved as a natural defense in plants, essentially as a toxin that deters animals from eating them (

 Humans are unable to digest lectins, so they travel through your gut unchanged.

-How they work remains a mystery, though research shows they bind to cells on the gut wall.
+How they work remains a mystery, though animal research shows certain types of lectins bind to cells on the gut wall.
 This allows them to communicate with the cells, triggering a response.

-In small amounts, lectins play important roles in body processes, including immune function and cell growth.
-Research shows they could even have a role in cancer therapy ().
+Animal lectins play important roles in several bodily processes, including immune function and cell growth.

-However, large amounts can damage the gut wall.
-This causes irritation that can result in symptoms such as diarrhea and vomiting.
+However, eating large amounts of certain types of lectins can damage the gut wall.
+This causes irritation that can result in symptoms like diarrhea and vomiting.
 It can also prevent the gut from absorbing nutrients properly.

-Below are six healthy foods that are high in lectins.
+Below are 6 healthy foods that are high in lectins.